igrafx/KNIME-Mining-connector/howto.md

 This connector simplifies the data transfer process, eliminating complexity and enhancing your workflow.

 To maximize the benefits of this extension, ensure you have an active iGrafx account.
-If you don't have one, please contact us to set up your account.
+If you don't have one, please do contact us to set up your account.

 ***